 Immersion

-The cutscenes significantly enhance the player’s immersion in the game world.
-By faithfully recreating the look and feel of the TV show and using familiar characters and voices, the game creates a sense of continuity and believability.
-Players feel like they are participating in an extended episode of South Park, deepening their engagement with the game.
+The cutscenes are a big factor that helps the player be more immersed in the game world.
+The game, by accurately recreating the TV show’s look and feel, plus using the same characters and voices, creates a sense of continuity and believability.
+Players are made to feel that they are part of an extended episode of South Park, which consequently makes their engagement with the game deeper.

 Emotional Engagement